pedrolopesme/battleship/README.md

 ### Makefile

-This project provides a Makefile with all common operations need to develop, test and build citta-server.
+This project provides a Makefile with all common operations need to develop, test and build battleship-server.

 * build: generates binaries
 * test: runs all tests